 Where do you get inspiration for new products?

-I find that coming up with new products has to be a fine tuned process.
-We often get in dilemmas when we create something new because when it hits the shelves something existing has to leave.
+I find that coming up with new products has to be a fine-tuned process.
+We often get into dilemmas when we create something new because when it hits the shelves something existing has to leave.

 Often companies work backwards and their budgets heavily impact the ingredients that they choose.
 Not us.